remotion-dev/library-starter/README.md

 ## Publishing

 1. Run `pnpm run build` to build your library.
+1. Increment the version of your library in `packages/library/package.json`.
-2. Run `pnpm publish` to publish your library to NPM.
+1. Run `pnpm recursive publish` to publish your library to NPM.

 ## Credits